Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

 };
 ```

 In the above example, a proxy is created that creates and maintains its own system bus connection.
 However, there are `ProxyInterfaces` class template constructor overloads that also take the connection from the user as the first parameter, and pass that connection over to the underlying proxy.
-The connection instance is used for all D-Bus proxy interfaces listed in the `ProxyInterfaces` template parameter list.
+The connection instance is used by all interfaces listed in the `ProxyInterfaces` template parameter list.

 Note however that there are multiple `ProxyInterfaces` constructor overloads, and they differ in how the proxy behaves towards the D-Bus connection.
-These overloads precisely map the `sdbus::createObjectProxy` overloads, as they are actually implemented on top of them.
+These overloads precisely map the `sdbus::createProxy` overloads, as they are actually implemented on top of them.
 See [Proxy and D-Bus connection](#Proxy-and-D-Bus-connection) for more info.
+We can even create a `IProxy` instance on our own, and inject it into our proxy class -- there is a constructor overload for it in `ProxyInterfaces`.
+This can help if we need to provide mocked implementations in our unit tests.

 Now let's use this proxy to make remote calls and listen to signals in a real application.